Address lists in Exchange Online

 Global address lists

-By default, a new installation of Exchange 2016 creates an GAL named Default Global Address List that's the primary repository of all recipients in the Exchange organization.
+By default, a new Exchange Online organization has a GAL named Default Global Address List that's the primary repository of all recipients in the organization.
 Typically, most organizations have only one GAL, because users can only see and use one GAL in Outlook and Outlook on the web (formerly known as Outlook Web App).
-You might need to create multiple GALs if you want to prevent groups of recipients from seeing each other (for example, you single Exchange organization contains two separate companies).
+You might need to create multiple GALs if you want to prevent groups of recipients from seeing each other (for example, you single Exchange Online organization contains two separate companies).
 If you plan on creating additional GALs, consider the following issues:

 The GAL that users see in Outlook and Outlook on the web is named Global Address List, even though the default GAL is named Default Global Address List, and any new GALs that you create will require a unique name (users can't tell which GAL that they're using by name).